Leveraging Data to Win the Game in Sports Analytics

 Data Holds the Future

 If you're interested in pursuing sports analytics, keep an open mind and a watchful eye for new opportunities with surrounding technologies.
-As the industry grows, sports analytics is acquiring new methods and processes, creating more opportunities for those who are willing to keep up.
+Amid the rise of sports analytics, the industry is acquiring new methods and processes, creating more opportunities for those who are willing to keep up.

 “It's not just data science anymore,” says Jez.
 “There are also all the surrounding technologies – data engineering, front-end development, DevOps, and user experience – things that are not as commonly spoken about in the analytics space.
 And from observing the hiring trends in the space, data engineers and front-end developers are just as in demand as data scientists in this space.”